Montenegro in the Eurovision Song Contest 2008: MontenegroSong 2008

-MontenegroSong 2008 was the national final organised by RTCG in order to select the Montenegrin representative for the Eurovision Song Contest 2008.
-13 artists were invited by the broadcaster for the competition and the six artists that accepted to participate were announced on 13 January 2008.
-The final took place on 27 January 2008 at the Shass Disco in Podgorica, hosted by Dražen Bauković and Marija Vujović and was televised on TVCG 1 and TVCG SAT as well as broadcast online via the broadcaster's website rtcg.org.
-Each of the six artists performed two songs of their choice and Stefan Filipović was selected as the winner entirely by public televoting.
-6,355 votes were received by the televote during the show.
-In addition to the performances of the competing artists, the show also featured guest performances by 2007 Montenegrin Eurovision entrant Stevan Faddy and 2008 Belarusian Eurovision entrant Ruslan Alekhno.
+MontenegroSong 2008 was the national final organised by RTCG in order to select its performer for the Eurovision Song Contest 2008.
+Six artists competed in a televised final on 27 January 2008, which was held at the Shass Disco in Podgorica, hosted by Dražen Bauković and Marija Vujović and was televised on TVCG 1 and TVCG SAT as well as broadcast online via the broadcaster's website rtcg.org.
+13 artists were invited by the broadcaster for the competition and the six acts that accepted to participate were announced on 13 January 2008.